 The Economics of Rust: Why Quantum Encoding Can Offer Premium Services at Fraction of the Cost

-When we tell potential clients that our background removal service processes 25 images per second on a modest 4GB GPU, they often don't believe us.
-When they learn our prices are 70-90% lower than competitors while maintaining superior quality, they assume we're operating at a loss.
+When we tell potential clients that our Hades Vision Engine processes 828,000 background removals in an hour for just $20, they often don't believe us.
+When they learn that Remove.bg charges $58,000 for the same volume—making us 2,900x cheaper— they assume we're operating at a loss.
 The truth is far more interesting: we've architected our entire stack around performance, and performance equals profit margins we can pass on to you.

 The Hidden Cost Structure of Modern AI Services